Microsoft Enterprise Agreement

 True-Up Best practices

 When it comes down to compiling the True-Up report it’s fairly straightforward.
 You put together the information from your documentation/inventory and calculate the changes for the statement.
 Best practices is how you manage your EA licenses and processes over the year.

 - Maintain a defined process and always make sure you remove old users & devices.
 Analyze data and optimize license usage all year around.

 - Maintain an updated documentation of servers, devices and users all year.
 This can be done manually or with tools.
 Using a software solution can save you headaches and days of work over a year.

 - Identify products and their versions in your organization that applies to the EA.

 - Make use of Microsoft their resources.
 They are there to help you.

 Having a True-Up around the corner can be stressful unless you are prepared.
 By having a good documentation and management of the Microsoft EA licenses all year around it’s a different story.
 Make use of tools, processes and the resources provided by Microsoft to focus on more critical work instead of spending hours on compiling reports for Microsoft.

-Using vScope you always have an updated machine inventory.
+Using vScope you always have an updated machine inventory all around the year.
 Always ready for any True Up.